haakon8855/ac-reinforcement-learning/README.md

 - __seed__: Seed for the RNG, can be removed to get random seed each run
 - __nn_dims__: Shape of the neural network in the NN-based critic

-Additionally there are some specific configurations for each toy problem:
+Additionally there are some problem-specific configurations:

 For the __Pole Balancing__ problem: